Wednesday, November 30, 2011

 Judd's Hill Winery

-Judd's Hill is a small, very friendly, informal, down home, family winery that has a very good wine educator who exudes enthusiasm.
+Judd's Hill Winery is a small, very friendly, informal, down home, family winery that has a very good wine educator who exudes enthusiasm.
 They also have some good, affordable wines and an interesting microcrush program.
 It was fun to visit, and I'm glad we did.

 Judd's Hill is on Silverado Trail, just outside Napa.
 For those of you who would like to make your own wine under your own label, they have a microcrush program.
 There were numerous microcrush winery bottles along the wall in the tasting room.
 Judd's Hill only makes 3,000 cases a year of their own wine.
 An appointment is needed to taste, but you can probably obtain an appointment fairly quickly if you just call them from your cell phone as we did.
 Of course, during weekends or the summer months, this will be more difficult so an advance reservation will probably be advisable.